Last Updated on: January 23th, 2020 by

-Installing WordPress on 000webhost is definitely the right way to go, since 000webhost is a user friendly and free service - you won’t have to spend a dime on web hosting, which is very important when you are just starting with your website.
+Installing WordPress on 000webhost is definitely the right way to go, since 000webhost is a user-friendly and free website hosting service - you won’t have to spend a dime on web hosting, which is very important when you are just starting with your website.
 And above all, setting up WordPress on 000webhost is simple and even a beginner can handle it efficiently.
 The easy-to-use interface makes the entire installation a smooth process.
 So, let’s see how you can do it.

 The installation process can be completed either through the famous WordPress five-minute installer (see tutorial how to install WordPress manually) or through 000webhost auto-installer.
 Follow these instructions to install WordPress through auto-installer: